 “Heron Island.
 I’m familiar with it.
-So, your urgency a few moments ago was because it’s nearing the cutoff time, when access to the island may no longer be possible until tomorrow morning?”
+So, your urgency a few moments ago was because it’s nearing the cutoff time, when access to the island will no longer be possible until tomorrow morning?”

 Mary nodded.
 “And the phone lines are down, and the electricity is out.
 Because of the storm.”

 My employer got to her feet and limped to the tide table which was posted on the wall, as if she doubted our visitor’s assessment of the situation.